 A carriage is something that, in simple terms, gets you places.
 It’s also a word that’s apropos as an acronym for what I consider to be important in my own work.
 My goal is to instill these same ideals in those I instruct.
 Let’s, well… get you places!

-Creative: Think inside the box, think outside the box, just be thinking – and don’t worry about what other people think about how you think!
-More thoughts on creativity.
+Creative: Think inside the box, think outside the box, just be thinking – and don’t worry about what other people think about how you think.
+Engage in activities that foster creativity.

 Resourceful: Musicians are not just hard workers… we are hard independent workers.
 How I practice is different than how you will practice.
 Each individual needs to determine his or her best system for personal practice and growth (i.e. time of day, setting, warm-up regimen, etc.).
 Own it, and work toward mastering it on a daily basis.
-More thoughts on resourcefulness.
+Make changes, as needed.

 Interesting: The less common you are, the better.
-There are a lot of cookie cutter musicians out there.
-You don’t have to follow the same path to ensure success.
-Let your personality shine – and let it show through your work!
-More thoughts on being interesting.
+You don’t have to follow the same path as everyone else to ensure success.
+Let your personality shine – and let it show through in your work.
+You be you!

 Accountable: If you say you’re going to do something, do it.
 If you say you’re going to do something and you don’t do it, own up to it – and give it 150% next time.
-If you say you’re going to do something and you consistently do not, clearly it is not something you feel strongly about.
+If you say you’re going to do something and you consistently do not, maybe it is not something you feel strongly about… Reevaluate.

 Ethical: Do the right thing.
 It will pay dividends in the long run, and… it’s just what you do.
+Be honest, take responsibility and make good choices.
+Think before you speak.
 There are two types of really great musicians: the ones people like to be around, and the ones people don’t like to be around.
-Which do you think get farther in life?
+Which do you think get farther – in music and in life?